RegardsOss/RegardsOss.github.io/regards-framework/gson-starter.md

 Init an instance of **PolymorphicTypeAdapterFactory** or a subclasses and **registerSubtype** on it.

 **Sub type can be registered even if factory has already been created at runtime.**

+# 6. Use exclusion strategy

+Just annotate field with **GsonIgnore** to exclude a particular field.